TMJ Treatment in San Antonio, TX

 Crepitus is a word used to describe a “crunching” or “grinding” type noise in the joints during function.
 It is found in more than half the population and is considered normal wear and tear.

-It is reported that 95% of all TMD cases are musculature in nature while the others directly involve the joint with some being more serious such as improperly aligned joints or dislocated jaws.
+It is reported that 95% of all TMD cases are musculature in nature, while the others directly involve the joint, with some being more serious, such as improperly aligned joints or dislocated jaws.
 This is not to suggest that muscles are the most common cause, but where symptoms begin to surface.
 Headaches and facial pain are often one of the more compromising symptoms in our experience.

 Proper diagnosis of TMD is important and not always easy.
 Proper treatment can not be provided without a solid understanding of the underlying cause.